 Community members are a valuable resource for policymakers seeking to develop inclusive and effective policies.
-Direct exchanges provide insights into daily realities, and involvement in decision-making processes recognizes community expertise as such, reflects life experiences, and supports equity and justice.
-Communities don't need to be given a voice, the voice is there!
+Direct exchanges provide insights into daily realities, and lead to involvement in decision-making processes.
+Such exchanges also recognize community expertise as such, reflect others' life experiences, and support equity and justice.
+Communities do not need to be given a voice, the voice is there!
 Society just needs to learn to listen and acknowledge.